Dates as data

 So, can you convert all your dates into DOY format?
 Well, in Excel, here’s a handy dandy guide:

-Storing dates as a single string
+Storing dates and times as a single string

-The best alternative is to convert the date string
+When dealing with dates and times, the best alternative is to convert the date string

 into a single string using the